absalom-muc/MHI-AC-Ctrl/SW-Configuration.md

 Since this parameter also influences the time available for the processing of AC commands, the parameter should not be chosen too small.

 ## MHI-AC-Ctrl partitioning
-MHI-AC-Ctrl-core implements only the core functions (SPI read/write, communication with the wrapper).
+MHI-AC-Ctrl-core implements the core functions (SPI read/write, communication with the wrapper).
-Wifi, MQTT, OTA and DS18x20 stuff is located support.h and support.cpp.
+Wifi, MQTT, OTA and DS18x20 stuff is located in support.h and support.cpp.
 MHI-AC-Ctrl.ino and MHI-AC-Ctrl.h contain the wrapper for MHI-AC-Ctrl-core.cpp and support.cpp.

 ### MHI-AC-Ctrl-core.h and MHI-AC-Ctrl-core.cpp
-Implements only the core functions (SPI read/write, communication with the wrapper).
-Usually it should be not touched, only configured via [MHI-AC-Ctrl-core.h](src/MHI-AC-Ctrl-core.h) as described above.
+Usually it should be not touched, only configured via [MHI-AC-Ctrl-core.h](src/MHI-AC-Ctrl-core.h).
 AC status information change will trigger the callback function cbiStatusFunction located in [MHI-AC-Ctrl.ino](src/MHI-AC-Ctrl.ino)
 It is controlled via the functions:
 ```